vmware/vic-product/docs/user_doc/vic_vsphere_admin/security_reference.md

 |Port|Protocol|Description|
 |---|---|---|
 |6060|HTTPS|Exposes `pprof` debug data about a container VM when a VCH is running with `vic-machine create --debug` enabled|

-## Service Accounts and Privileges <a id="accounts"></a>
-vSphere Integrated Containers does not create service accounts and does not assign any vSphere privileges.
-The vSphere Integrated Containers appliance uses vCenter Single Sign-On user accounts to manage user authentication.
-You can optionally create example Single Sign-On user accounts for vSphere Integrated Containers Management Portal when you deploy the appliance.
-For information about the example user accounts, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md) and [User Authentication](../vic_overview/introduction.html#authentication).

-The `vic-machine create --ops-user` and `--ops-password` options allow a VCH to operate with less-privileged credentials than those that are required for deploying a new VCH.
-For information about the `--ops-user` option and the permissions that it requires, see the descriptions of `--ops-user` in [VCH Deployment Options](vch_installer_options.md#ops-user) and [Advanced Examples of Deploying a VCH](vch_installer_examples.md#ops-user), and the section [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).

 ## Security Updates and Patches <a id="patches"></a>
 Download a new version of vSphere Integrated Containers and upgrade your existing appliances, vSphere Client plug-ins, and VCHs.
 For information about installing security patches, see [Upgrading vSphere Integrated Containers](upgrading_vic.md).